 What can I expect after chin augmentation surgery?
 What is the downtime and recovery after a chin augmentation procedure?

 After surgery, you will usually have a dressing that will stay in place for 1-3 days to reduce swelling and other possible complications.
 If you have another procedure at the same time, such as a facelift or liposuction under the chin, you may be required to wear a facial sling for a few more days after that.
 Bruising and swelling are the most common effects that you may notice after your surgery, and these typically resolve within the first 7-10 days after surgery.
 Some swelling may persist longer than this, but a majority of the swelling would be expected to improve within the first week.
 You will be given a prescription antibiotic to help prevent infection, and most patients are also given a short course of oral steroids to help minimize swelling.
 We ask that you avoid strenuous activity such as running or heavy lifting for the first two weeks after surgery.

 What are the contraindications to chin augmentation surgery?

 As with most elective facial surgery procedures, patients who have significant heart, lung, or kidney problems may not be a good candidate for chin augmentation surgery.
 Those who have a history of immune system deficiencies, poor wound healing, or excess scar tissue formation may also not be ideal candidates for surgery.
-We may ask you to see a primary care physician prior to surgery to make sure that your health allows you to undergo surgery without any increased risk of complication.
-A chin implant is also only intended to change the external appearance of the chin, and does not actually advance or expand the jaw to help treat functional issues such as obstructive sleep apnea.
+We may ask you to see a primary care physician before surgery to make sure that your health allows you to undergo surgery without any increased risk of complications.
+A chin implant is also only intended to change the external appearance of the chin and does not advance or expand the jaw to help treat functional issues such as obstructive sleep apnea.